hiten2/Project/cFS/README.md

 **note that security can be compromised by the cipher implementation**

-*General layout follows inode structure (see below), although node are stores as doubly-linked lists.*
+*General layout follows inode structure (see below), although nodes are actually doubly-linked lists.*
 ![](tmp.png?raw=true)

 # REVISED abstract data type (ADT)